On this page

 In 2021, our two-way merchandise trade totaled CAD $280,8 million.
 Canadian exports to Tunisia reached nearly $109,2 million and consisted mainly of grains, textiles, vehicles, scientific instruments and aircraft and machinery.
 Canadian imports to Tunisia were nearly $147,18 million and consisted mainly of fats and oils, woven clothing, edible fruits and nuts, aircraft and electric machinery.
 The value of Canadian direct investments in Tunisia amounts to $57 million.

 In 2016, during the Tunisia 2020 conference, Canada announced a $20 million integrated support plan for Tunisia over a 4-year period extending to 2021.
-Since this announcement, and in alignment with Canada’s Feminist International Assistance Policy, bilateral aid has hovered around $5 million per year, mainly in the areas of women’s economic empowerment, promoting a sustainable economy and inclusive governance.
+Since this announcement, and in alignment with Canada’s Feminist International Assistance Policy, bilateral aid has hovered around $5 million per year, mainly in the action areas policies of gender equality, the empowerment of women and girls, growth that works for everyone and inclusive governance.

 The main pillars of our programming include:

-- Socio-economic reinforcement of vulnerable populations, notably women and girls in disadvantaged regions, through professional training, education and entrepreneurship;
+- Socio-economic reinforcement of vulnerable populations, notably women and girls in disadvantaged regions, through professional training, and support to civil society organizations;

 - Green and sustainable economic growth in order to create employment for youth and women;